-The Company is primarily exposed to currency fluctuations related to loans and receivables, prepaid expenses, and accounts payable held in USD.
-As at March 31, 2015, the Company has financial assets of \$37,058, denominated in USD and liabilities of \$10,586 denominated in USD.
-An increase or decrease of 5% in the exchange rate between CAD and USD would result in an increase or decrease of \$1,324 in the net loss of the Company.
+The Company is primarily exposed to currency fluctuations related to loans and receivables and accounts payable held in USD.
+As at September 30, 2015, the Company has financial assets of \$8,036 denominated in USD.
+An increase or decrease of 5% in the exchange rate between CAD and USD would result in an increase or decrease of \$402 in the net loss of the Company.
 The Company does not actively manage this risk.